-On this page you will find an overview of the most important studies which have been published about thumb-sucking in the past few years.
-Of course there are many more, if you think an important one is missing please send us a message.
+On this page, you will find an overview of the most important studies published about thumb sucking over the past few years.
+Of course, there are many more, though.
+If you think a particularly important study is missing from our page, please send us a message.

 Effects of nonnutritive sucking habits on occlusal characteristics in the mixed dentition (2005)

 John J Warren, Rebecca L Slayton, Samir E Bishara, Steven M Levy, Takuro Yonezu, Michael J Kanellis

 Purpose: Little is known about the extent to which nonnutritive sucking habits contribute to malocclusion in the mixed dentition.
 The purpose of this study was to report on the relationship between certain occlusal traits in the mixed dentition and longitudinal sucking behaviors.

 Methods: Dental examinations were conducted on 630 children in the mixed dentition who participated in a large, ongoing longitudinal study.
 Five hundred eighty consented to impressions, and 524 adequate study models were obtained.
 Of these, 444 also had adequate longitudinal nonnutritive sucking data obtained via mailed questionnaires to parents at 3- to 6-month intervals from birth to 8 years.
 Sucking behaviors were grouped by predominant type and duration.
 Study models were hand articulated using wax bites to evaluate the occlusion for the presence of open bite, crossbite, molar relationship, and excessive overjet.
 Bivariate statistical analyses related presence of these malocclusions to sucking duration and type.